jackiehjm/stx-docs/doc/source/security/kubernetes/secure-starlingx-rest-and-web-certificates-private-key-storage-with-tpm.rst

     public certificate and private key pairs, signed by an intermediate or Root-signed |CA|, for HTTPS.

-.. xbooklink

-    For lab purposes, see :ref:`Locally Creating Certificates
+    For lab purposes, see :ref:`Create Certificates Locally using openssl
-    <creating-certificates-locally-using-openssl>` for details on how to create
+    <create-certificates-locally-using-openssl>` for details on how to create
     a test intermediate or Root |CA| certificate and key, and use it to sign test certificates.